Scheduled MonumentsEnglandThe Moot Hall

 The Moot Hall is a scheduled monument protected by Historic England under reference 1004507.
 View the official record →

-The Moot Hall is a timber-framed structure located in Bedfordshire, England, serving as a significant example of a medieval administrative building.
+The Moot Hall in Bedfordshire is a timber-framed structure dating from the medieval period that served as an administrative and judicial centre for the local community.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004507.

 The Moot Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004507.